bvibber/mediawiki-svn/extensions/RDF/README.RDF.txt

 included in this distribution.
 (Future versions of RAP will have these enhancements).

-You can copy the file MwRdf.php to the extensions directory of your MediaWiki installation.
+You should be able to move the directory created by unpacking the MwRDF archive to the extensions subdirectory of your MediaWiki installation.
 Then add these lines to your LocalSettings.php:

   define("RDFAPI_INCLUDE_DIR", "/full/path/to/rdfapi-php/api/");
-  require_once("extensions/MwRdf.php");
+  require_once("extensions/Rdf/Rdf.php");

 == 60-second intro to RDF ==